 - Granulated sugar- White sugar sweetens the muffins and locks in moisture.
 You can use caster sugar or organic cane sugar too.

-- Unsalted butter- Butter adds fat for tenderness and extra rich flavor.
+- Unsalted butter- Melted butter adds fat for tenderness and extra rich flavor.
 If you only have salted butter, no worries!
 Just leave out the additional salt.

-- Baking powder- This leavener helps the muffins rise by adding air bubbles to the batter.
+- Baking powder-ย Helps the muffins rise by adding air bubbles to the batter.
 Make sure it isn't expired and don't use baking soda because it's way stronger than baking powder!

 - Brown sugar- Using brown sugar adds sweetness and moisture to the muffins.
-Whether you go for light or dark, make sure it's moist and not dried out.
+Whether you go for light or dark brown sugar, make sure it's moist and not dried out.

-- Egg- One large egg binds everything together.
+- Egg-ย One large egg binds everything together.
 Make sure it's room temperature so it mixes in evenly.
+Pull it out of the refrigerator 1-2 hours before you start baking.

 - Plain Greek yogurt- This is a magical ingredient that adds moisture and tenderness to your batter, resulting in ultra-soft muffins.
 Make sure it's at room temperature so it blends in smoothly.